ppy/osu-wiki/wiki/Community/Mappers_Guild/en.md

 *Main article: [Featured Artist showcase beatmaps](/wiki/People/Featured_Artists/Featured_Artist_showcase_beatmaps)*

 Members of the Mappers' Guild may also participate in the creation of showcase beatmaps for future Featured Artist announcements.
-Upon the announcement of the corresponding Featured Artist, these beatmaps are highlighted in the [newspost](https://osu.ppy.sh/home/news) and are often promoted on the [@osugame Twitter](https://twitter.com/osugame) as well.
+Upon the announcement of the corresponding Featured Artist, these beatmaps are highlighted in the [news post](https://osu.ppy.sh/home/news) and are often promoted on the [@osugame Twitter](https://twitter.com/osugame) as well.

 Beatmaps for [Featured Artist playlists](/wiki/People/Featured_Artists/Featured_Artist_playlists) are also coordinated through the Mappers' Guild, and often overlap with showcase beatmaps.

-### Beatmapping Contests
+### Beatmapping contests

 The Mappers' Guild is also used to manage beatmapping contests.
 Since January 2020, all iterations of the [Monthly Beatmapping Contest](/wiki/Contests/Monthly_Beatmapping_Contest) have been hosted, screened, and judged using systems provided by the Mappers' Guild.